Imtiyaj5791/DevOps-Journey/Important/AWS.md

 ## Private Subnet

-No direct route to Internet Gateway.

-Uses NAT Gateway for outbound internet access.
+A private subnet does not have a direct route to an Internet Gateway.
+Resources in a private subnet are not directly accessible from the internet.
+If they need outbound internet access, they can use a NAT Gateway.

 Example Route: